prateekguptaiiitk/Codechef/README.md

 # Codechef
-Collection of all problems solved on CodeChef platform
+Collection of problems solved on CodeChef platform